 flip_vert: limit the flips to horizontal flips (when False) or to horizontal and vertical flips as well as 90-degrees rotations (when True)

-get_transforms returns a tuple of two list of transforms: one for the training set and one for the validation set (we don't want to modify the pictures in the validation set, so the second list of transforms is limited to resizing the pictures).
-This can be then passed directly to define a
+get_transforms returns a tuple of two lists of transforms: one for the training set and one for the validation set (we don't want to modify the pictures in the validation set, so the second list of transforms is limited to resizing the pictures).
+This can be passed directly to define a

 DataBunch object (see below) which is then associated with a model to begin training.

-Note that the defaults got
+Note that the defaults for

 get_transforms are generally pretty good for regular photos - although here we'll add a bit of extra rotation so it's easier to see the differences.